- 1. Definitions

 - if we give you two months’ notice and refund the Available Balance to you without charge, or

-- with immediate effect and without any prior notice if you, any Cardholder or Account User have breached this Agreement, or if we believe that you or any Cardholder or Account User have used, or intend to use the Card or Account for a Prohibited Activity or Prohibited Purpose, in a grossly negligent manner or for other unlawful purposes, or if we can no longer process your transactions due to the actions of third parties.
+- with immediate effect and without any prior notice if you, any Cardholder or Account User have breached this Agreement, or if we believe that you or any Cardholder or Account User have used, or intend to use the Card or Account for a Prohibited Activity or Prohibited Purpose, in a grossly negligent manner or for other unlawful purposes, or if we can no longer process your transactions due to the actions of third parties, or if we are unable to verify your identity or otherwise unable to apply our customer due diligence measures to you.

 - 15.2 We can suspend or terminate any Cards and Account Details at any time with immediate effect (and until your default has been remedied or the Agreement terminated) without any prior notice to you if: